9 Practical Gifts for a New Graduate

 Opening a Checking and Savings Account

 Another option is to tell the graduate about SoFi Money®.
 You can give them money to make their first deposit.
 It’s a great way to spend and save.

 With a SoFi Money® cash management account, your phone is all you need to get the job done, so your graduate will have access to their money no matter where the next chapter leads.
-There are absolutely no account fees and all ATM fees are reimbursed worldwide (fee structure and ATM reimbursement is subject to change).
+There are absolutely no account fees and ATM fees are reimbursed at 55,000+ ATMs worldwide (fee structure and ATM reimbursement is subject to change).